Related Polar Links

 - North Pole Environmental Observatory (Polar Science Center, Applied Physics Laboratory/University of Washington; Pacific Marine Environmental Laboratory/NOAA; Japan Marine Science and Technology Center; and Oregon State University)

-- SEARCH (Study of Environmental Arctic Change) (An interagency effort to understand the nature, extent, and future development of the system-scale change presently seen in the Arctic.
-These changes are occuring across terrestrial, oceanic, atmospheric and human systems.)
+- SEARCH: Study of Environmental Arctic Change is an interagency effort to understand the nature, extent, and future development of the system-scale change presently seen in the Arctic.
+These changes are occurring across terrestrial, oceanic, atmospheric and human systems.

 - Toolik Lake Field Station

 - Greenland Summit Camp (The scientific research station, located at the peak of the Greenland ice sheet and supported by the National Science Foundation.
 The camp operates year-round supporting studies of air-snow interactions—knowledge of which is crucial for interpreting data from ice cores both drilled in the area and elsewhere.)

 - Field Notes (CH2MHILL Polar Field Services' newsletter covering arctic field research.)

 - Witness the Arctic (Witness the Arctic, a biannual newsletter, provides information on current arctic research and finds, significant research initiatives, national policy affecting arctic research, international activities, and profiles of institutions with major arctic research efforts.)